lim-james/experiments/README.md

-> At this everyday until it gains enough traction and I get an offer at a quant
+> At this until it gains enough traction and I get an offer as a quant dev
-> as a SWE.

 # Backstory

-After building CPF's projection engine under Frontier Team, I developed an inclination towards exploring topics that dwell into very nettigritty performance improvements.
-This repository is for me to continue that enthusiam and explore into other similar areas, and record my findings.
-My time at CPF helped me realise that I am looking for a career path that was more than building websites in React, the challenge of building complicated systems intrigue me - even if it were something as simple as finding an alternative approach to calculating monetary values for higher precision and speed (one task i worked on whilst at CPF).
-The complexity and competive nature of Quants excite me but I acknowledge that as of today my technical skills aren't sufficient just yet.
-Thus this repository to facilitate that.
+I developed an inclination towards building perfomant systems at my internship at CPF.
+As a SWE, I rebuilt their projection engine - a deterministic financial simulation.
+This involved questioning fundamental needs such as why was oop chosen?
+Do we need Python's Decimal library for our financial arithmetic?
+Or does it incur unnecessary overhead?
+Naturally the competitive and complex nature of Quant devs excite me, I acknowledge that as of today I lack the technical skills.
+Thus this repository facilitates that.

+Though I am a CS major, I have picked out a few main topics I intend to focus on.